fetch

 body

-directly if you expect to receive binary data in the response.
+directly if you expect to receive binary data in the response.text()

 Interprets the response body content as a UTF-8 encoded string, and returns it